I’m often asked by artists which Art Biz Coach resources might be best for them.

 In the Conspiracy, we set goals each month around a focus area.
 You can share your goals (if you like) in the active forums.
 We also have guest interviews and a monthly live Q&A session.
 Weekly updates are emailed to members rather than the daily ones in my classes.

-You might request my personal help when you need a partner.
+You might request personal help when you need a partner.

 It’s difficult working by yourself all of the time.
 And you don’t always get the quality of feedback you’d like in a group situation.

-I help individual artists with their goals, marketing and business plans, artist statements, and more.
-I especially enjoy working with artists who have participated in my classes, in the Conspiracy, and read my book.
+We help individual artists with their writing projects.
+We especially enjoy working with artists who have participated in my classes and read my book.
 With that background, we have a solid foundation.

 I hope this helps you decide what you need for your art career.
 Questions?